Model-completion of varieties of co-Heyting algebras: Abstract

 \section{Abstract}

-It is known that exactly eight varieties of Heyting algebras have a model-completion, but no concrete axiomatisation of these model-completions were known by now except for the trivial variety (reduced to the one-point algebra) and the variety of Boolean algebras.
-For each of the six remaining varieties we introduce two axioms and show that 1) these axioms are satisfied by all the algebras in the model-completion, and 2) all the algebras in this variety satisfying these two axioms have a certain embedding property.
-For four of these six varieties (those which are locally finite) this actually provides a new proof of the existence of a model-completion, this time with an explicit and finite axiomatisation. \\ \\ {\bf MSC 2000:} 06D20, 03C10
+It is known that exactly eight varieties of Heyting algebras have a model-completion.
+However no concrete axiomatization of these model-completions were known by now except for the trivial variety (reduced to the one-point algebra) and the variety of Boolean algebras.
+For each of the six remaining varieties we introduce two axioms and show that 1) these axioms are satisfied by all the algebras in the model-completion, and 2) all the algebras in this variety satisfying these two axioms satisfy a certain remarkable embedding theorem.
+For four of these six varieties (those which are locally finite) these two results provide a new proof of the existence of a model-completion with, in addition, an explicit and finite axiomatization. \\ \\ {\bf MSC 2000:} 06D20, 03C10